slact/nchan/README.md

 - **nchan_eventsource_ping_data**
   arguments: 1
-  default: ``
+  default: `(empty)`
   context: server, location, if
   > Set the EventSource `data:` line for periodic pings from server to client.
+Newlines are not allowed.

 - **nchan_eventsource_ping_event**
   arguments: 1
   default: `ping`
   context: server, location, if
   > Set the EventSource `event:` line for periodic pings from server to client.
+Newlines are not allowed.

 - **nchan_eventsource_ping_interval** `<number> (seconds)`
   arguments: 1